grossen/eduantech.docpad/src/documents/about.html.md

 menuOrder: 3
 ignored: false
 ---
-Hi, my name is Eduardo Lavaque (please call me Eduan) and I am a hobby freelancer and I specialize in clean designs and code that is easy to read and makes sense to use (as long as you know the code of course).
-I've been coding since around 4 years ago, so I know my way around in a sense.
+Hi, my name is Eduardo Lavaque (please call me Eduan) and I am a hobby freelancer and I specialize in clean designs and code.
+I've been coding since around 2009 or so, so I sorta know my way around, I'm not much compared to the experts though.

-I am a blogger, entrepreneur, designer, web developer, moderator for the s2Member forums and overall thinker.
+I am a blogger, entrepreneur, designer, web developer, moderator for the s2Member forums and overall high level thinker.

 Now that the formal introduction is done, let's talk a little more personal.

 I love open source, in fact I like contributing to open source software (when I can).
 I'm always on the lookout for new exciting stuff that's useful.

 I am a gamer when I can.
-If you want you can buy me a game on Steam. ;) Here's a link to my [wishlist](http://steamcommunity.com/id/greduan/wishlist), buy whatever you want there, no real need to check what it is, I want it anyway. :)
+If you want you can buy me a game on Steam. :wink: Here's a link to my [wishlist](http://steamcommunity.com/id/greduan/wishlist), buy whatever you want there, no real need to check what it is, I want it anyway. :smile: Do not feel obliged to though. :wink:

 Now that that is done, let's check some info about my website: